-- Icon: If a new icon is added, the new icon appears in the list of options when users are selecting a new artifact to create.
-It also appears in the Artifact Type column when users are viewing the artifact list.
-Any uploaded icon should be a PNG or JPG file that is 32x32 pixels. - Prefix: Indicates the ID prefix of the artifact type.
-Prefixes are unique across artifact types.
-All artifacts have a unique ID that begins with this prefix. - Group Label: If specified, this artifact type appears under the specified label when users are selecting a new artifact to create.
+- Tooltip: Provides a description of the artifact type when you pause on an item with the artifact type in the artifact list. - Group Label: If specified, this artifact type appears under the specified label when users are selecting a new artifact to create.
 To set the group label, simply use the drop-down to select an existing group label, or type the name of a new group label into the field.
 If no value is specified, the artifact types appear under the Default label.